Kentucky Medical Malpractice Lawyer

 Have you been injured by any of these common mistakes or one like it?
 Reach out to our office to discuss the details of your potential malpractice claim.

 Certificates of Merit and Kentucky Malpractice Claims

 As of June 28, 2019, a Kentucky plaintiff filing a medical malpractice action against a healthcare provider must submit a certificate of merit that affirms that an expert has reviewed the relevant issues and has concluded the medical malpractice lawsuit has reasonable cause.
 Only one certificate of merit is required, even if there are multiple defendants.

 Kentucky Medical Malpractice FAQ

 You are considering a medical malpractice claim.
 So you likely have many unanswered questions.
-We answer some of the most frequently asked questions below so you can better prepare for a medical malpractice lawsuit in Kentucky.
+We answer some of the most frequently asked questions below so you can better prepare for a medical malpractice lawsuit.
 If you have additional questions, please reach out to our office directly to set up a free consultation.
 This will let us discuss the individual details of your case.

 How long do I have to file a medical malpractice claim in Kentucky?

-What damages can a lawyer help me recover in my malpractice claim?
+What damages can an attorney help me recover in my malpractice claim?

 The damages you may seek in a medical malpractice lawsuit—whether in a doctor, nurse, pharmacy, or hospital claim—are quite similar to those of any other type of personal injury claim.
 They include things like: